Plunges

 Martin Luther King Social Justice Plunge

 The MLK Plunge is an opportunity to engage on the issues of poverty and food insecurity, both locally and nationally.
-Participants will screen an excellent documentary, have a panel discussion and participate in site visits in the city.
-Lunch that will be provided.
+Participants will learn about some of the causes and effects of racism in the Dayton community and will participate in site visits in the city.
+There may be an opportunity to do some community service.
+Lunch will be provided.
+More info to come.

 Criminal Justice Plunge